-- If an allegation raises the suggestion that a student has submitted work that is not their own, as part of seeking a response from the student the investigator should ask the student to provide evidence that demonstrates that the work submitted is their own and/or was completed in accordance with VCAA requirements.
-The student is invited to attend an interview to respond to the allegation - Parent contact will be made by the Senior Teaching and Learning Coordinator, outlining the seriousness of the authentication breaches. - The offending student will be required to complete the task again in a detention scenario.
-It is the discretion of the subject teacher in consultation with the Senior Teaching and Learning Coordinator as to whether the piece of work will be graded or redeemed to an S. - In serious cases, the principal will decide whether a penalty should be imposed, and if so, what penalty is appropriate. - If further breaches occur, then the student is in danger of receiving an N, with severe implications for attaining a VCE or VCE VM certificate.
+- If an allegation raises the suggestion that a student has submitted work that is not their own, as evidence that demonstrates that the work submitted is their own and/or was completed in the allegation - Parent contact will be made by the Senior Teaching and Learning Coordinator, outlining the seriousness of the authentication breaches. - The offending student will be required to complete the task again in a detention scenario.
+It is the discretion of the subject teacher in consultation with the Senior Teaching and Learning Coordinator as to whether the piece of work will be graded or redeemed to an S. - penalty is appropriate. - for attaining a VCE or VCE VM certificate.